-Sudden Urinary Incontinence (SUI) is a condition among women who have poor bladder control and who loose urine in certain stress situations like coughing, sneezing or exercising.
-To help correct this problem and restore bladder control, surgical procedures called urethral sling procedures can be used to create a sling around the neck of the bladder and the urethra (tube that carries urine from the bladder) to keep the bladder closed during stress situations.
+Sudden Urinary Incontinence (SUI) is a condition among women who have poor bladder control and who lose urine in certain stress situations like coughing, sneezing, or exercising.
+To help correct this problem and restore bladder control, surgical procedures called urethral sling procedures can be used to create a sling around the neck of the bladder and the urethra (the tube that carries urine from the bladder) to keep the bladder closed during stress situations.

 Depending on the type of sling used, and your physician’s direction, these procedures may be performed in a hospital or outpatient surgery center.
 The board certified urologists at Riverview Urologic Associates specialize in surgical procedures to implant urethral slings.
 If you are experiencing symptoms of urinary incontinence, a urethral sling may be right for you.
 Call our office in Kingston, PA to learn more or schedule your appointment today.

 What is a Urethral Sling?

 Urethral sling procedures involve using strips of a patient’s own body tissue or a synthetic mesh to create a sling to cradle and support the bladder and urethra.
 Types of urethral sling procedures include:

 In this procedure, a synthetic mesh material initially holds the sling in place and the scar tissue that eventually forms in and around the mesh keeps it from moving.
 There are three approaches for creating tension-free slings which include:

 - Retropubic (also known as Suprapubic).
 In this approach, a small incision is made inside the vagina.
 Two small openings are then made above the pubic bone through which the sling is inserted and placed inside the body.
 Stitches are not needed to hold the sling in place.